-Alcohol and drug addiction … they stalk the lives of people, and enslave their victims with terrible consequences.
+AAlcohol and drug addiction … they enslave their victims with terrible consequences.
 And the number of lives they ravage is on the rise.

 Substance abuse in Canada

-Treating substance abuse can be very expensive.
-According to the Canadian Centre for Drug Addiction treating or controlling teen substance abuse is quite expensive.
-Figures from the Health Officer’s Council of BC show that “for every $5 spent on drug rehabilitation by the Canadian government, $95 is spent on incarceration of drug users.”
+According to the Canadian Centre for Drug Addiction, treating or controlling teen substance abuse is quite expensive.
+Figures from the Health Officer’s Council of BC show that “for every $5 spent on drug rehabilitation by the Canadian government, another $95 is spent on incarceration of drug users.”
 In addition, substance abuse costs the healthcare system $8 billion every year. **

-But apart from the financial impact on the country’s healthcare system, substance abuse also affects relationships, people’s physical, emotional and mental health and their future.
+But even more important, is the impact of substance abuse on the victims’ spirit, soul and body – relationships, physical, emotional and mental health, and their future.

 Alcohol abuse in Kenya

 Kenya is ranked 3rd among the “Drunkest Countries in Africa”.
-Unlike in other African countries, women in Kenya drink as much alcohol as men.
+Unlike other African countries, women in Kenya drink as much alcohol as men do.
 Poor communities are not exempt, a fact which paves the way for the proliferation of unlicensed drinking dens and the distribution of illegally brewed beer.
 The latter has caused dozens of deaths across the country, most of them young men and women.

-The Kenyan government acknowledged the seriousness of the situation by introducing the Alcoholic Drinks Control Act.*** This law sought to regulate the production, sale, and consumption of alcoholic drinks, and promotes and provides treatment and rehabilitation programs for the addicted.
+The Kenyan government has acknowledged the seriousness of the situation by introducing the Alcoholic Drinks Control Act.*** This law seeks to regulate the production, sale, and consumption of alcoholic drinks, and promotes and provides treatment and rehabilitation programs for the addicted.

 Drugs and alcohol destroy lives.
 They are no respecter of people’s age, education or economic status.
-For the Canadian Bible Society and the Bible Societies in Ecuador and Kenya, addressing these two social problems starts with the person’s heart and mind.
-Real change and freedom in any form of addiction begins when a person experiences a transformed heart and mind.
-And the best tool is the Bible – God’s Word.
+For the Canadian Bible Society and the Bible Society in Kenya, addressing these two social problems starts with the person’s heart and mind.
+Real change and freedom in any form of addiction begins when a person experiences the transformation that God’s Word can bring.

-Here’s how you can support the Bible Society’s efforts in fighting substance and alcohol abuse in Canada, Ecuador and Kenya:
+Here’s how you can support the Bible Society’s efforts in fighting substance and alcohol abuse in Canada and Kenya:

-- $100 will help provide 20 Bibles for people in drug rehabilitation centres in Canada;
+- $100 will provide 20 Bibles for people in drug rehabilitation centres in Canada.

 - $260 will help train two volunteers to help counsel individuals and families about alcohol abuse in Kenya.